Frank Mullen

-Francis P.Mull Eugene Mullen (born January 2, 1970) is an American vocalist, best known as the former frontman for the New York technical death metal band Suffocation.
+Francis P. Mull Eugene Mullen (born January 2, 1970) is an American retired vocalist, best known as the former frontman for the New York brutal death metal band Suffocation.
 He is one of the first vocalists to introduce low-pitched growling vocals into the death metal genre.
 He performed and recorded with the band from 1989 to 2018.
+With Suffocation, he was noted for his "command of the stage with slice ‘n’ dice hand chop motion and deranged, homicidal rants between songs."

 Early life

 Mullen was born on January 2, 1970, and grew up in Long Island, New York.
-He became a fan of metal music from a young age and was initially attracted to albums like Slayer’s Hell Awaits and Exodus's Bonded by Blood through their album cover art.
+He became a fan of metal music from a young age and was initially attracted to albums like Slayer's Hell Awaits and Exodus's Bonded by Blood through their album cover art.
 He met bandmates Terrance Hobbs and Mike Smith in high school and they formed a metal cover band, Wombrot, in which he initially played bass.

 Career

-In 1989, Mullen, Hobbs (guitarist), and Smith (drummer) formed the metal band Suffocation with bassist Josh Barohn and guitarist Doug Cerrito.
+In 1989, Mullen, Hobbs, and Smith formed Suffocation with bassist Josh Barohn and guitarist Doug Cerrito.

-Suffocation released a six-song EP Human Waste in 1991.
+Suffocation released the six-song EP Human Waste in 1991.
 The EP was one of the first records released by Relapse Records.
 Their first feature-length album Effigy of the Forgotten was released the same year by Roadrunner Records.
 The album featured Mullen's distinct low-pitched guttural vocals.
 According to the Long Island Music Hall of Fame, which the band was inducted into in 2012, "Suffocation created a blueprint for death metal with its guttural vocals, downtuned guitar sounds, and fast and complex guitar riffs and drumming."

 The band released their second full album Breeding the Spawn in 1993.
 The album was criticized for "its short length", "its perceived repetition of the predecessor's overall formula" and a "muddy final mix".
 The band has since re-recorded many of the songs from the album on subsequent albums.
-In 1995, they released Pierced From Within, "one of Suffocation's strongest albums", according to Rolling Stone.
-The band recorded an EP, Despise the Sun, in 1998 and released it through their band management company Vulture but it was not in wide circulation.
+In 1995, they released Pierced from Within, "one of Suffocation's strongest albums" according to Rolling Stone.
+The band recorded an EP, Despise the Sun, in 1998 and released it through their band management company Vulture, though it was not in wide circulation.
 Despise the Sun featured a different drummer, Dave Culross, who would later again replace Smith in 2012.

-Suffocation subsequently broke up and did not reunite until 2002; that year Relapse Records re-released Despise the Sun.
-The newly re-established band included Mullen, Hobbs, Smith and Barohn, with returning band member Guy Marchais, previously with the bands Pyrexia and Internal Bleeding.
+Suffocation subsequently broke up and did not reunite until 2002; that year, Relapse Records re-released Despise the Sun.
+The newly re-established band included Mullen, Hobbs, Smith and Barohn, with returning member Guy Marchais, previously with the bands Pyrexia and Internal Bleeding.
 In April 2004, the band released Souls to Deny before switching bassists to Derek Boyer from the band Decrepit Birth.
 They entered a period of heavy touring before releasing the self-titled album Suffocation in September 2006.